ThaisRobba/ox/README.md

 ## Getting started:

-Cd to the folder you extracted and run `npm install`.
+[Download the framework](https://github.com/OttoRobba/ox/archive/v0.2.1.zip) with the basic template, then cd to the folder you extracted and run `npm install`.
 Then just run `npm start`.
 Now just start developing! :D

+**Note: This branch is constantly modified, use the [release channel](https://github.com/OttoRobba/ox/releases) for stable releases**

 ### Roadmap